mzuelch/CATs-Eurosynth/Modules/HAGIWO/Display/ReadMe.md

 ![HAGIWO OLED Display Kit](https://modulove.io/scope-b1/SCoPE_ProductShot_1000px_panelpcbkit.jpg)

-The module is a Arduino-based simple Arduino-based OLED DIsplay that has a 4 modes as of now.
+The module is a Arduino-based simple Arduino-based OLED DIsplay that has 4 modes.
-(See the repository for updates / new features)
 The microcontroller can be reprogrammed easily with the Arduino IDE and a USB cable.

 ![HAGIWO OLED Display module](https://modulove.de/scope-b1/SCoPE_ProductShot_1000px_Front.jpg)